Catenscia/MxOps/docs/source/getting_started/enhanced_first_scene.md

 ## Account Scenes

-The modification will be to take advantage of the fact that when launching `MxOps`, we can specify several files and/or folders with `Scenes`.
+The improvement here will take advantage of the fact that when launching `MxOps`, we can specify several files and/or folders with `Scenes`.

 We will define the accounts in separate files per network type.
 Let's start by creating folder `mxops_scenes` with a sub_folder `accounts`.

-We will write the `Scene`  `mxops_scenes/accounts/local.yaml` with no step at all, just the account definition:
+We will write the `Scene`  `mxops_scenes/accounts/devnet.yaml` with no step at all, just the account definition:

 ```yaml
 allowed_networks: